Number of answers:

-Dysgeusia makes food taste differently: some times metallic, some times acid, and some times with no flavor at all.
-Since dysgeusia has no other effect besides compromising the sense of taste, it hardly gets any attention.
+Dysgeusia makes food taste differently: sometimes metallic, sometimes acid, and sometimes with no flavor at all.
+Since this condition has no other effect besides compromising the sense of taste, it hardly gets any attention.
 It took a chef – the Michelin-starred pastry chef Jordi Roca – to ask the question: can we make people feel the taste of chocolate even if they can’t taste its flavor?
 Yes, we can, through data, technology, and emotions.

 Each and every stimulus used in our experience derived from clinical and emotional interviews, and in order to make this data visible we prepared an editorial booklet of the experience.
 We crafted watercolor maps for each patient, to visualize the relation between clinical diagnostics – the level of sensorial abilities of each patient – and emotional background – their individual memories related to cocoa, to help understand how we all create our own sense of chocolate, and how it’s different for each and every one of us.
 The booklet also includes the original recipe created by Jordi Roca especially for them.

 Some prestigious international media such as The Times or Reuters echoed this story.
 A documentary short film about famous chef Jordi Roca’s journey to make taste related health conditions visible that includes this project was directed by Alberto Utrera, winning the audience’s award at the 23rd Malaga Film Festival 2020.